ICHK Hong Lok Yuen Forest

 ICHK Hong Lok Yuen is an accredited Forest School Leadership Centre, which is the highest form of recognition for Forest Schools.
 Only a few Forest School programmes exist in Hong Kong, and ICHK is the only example of the ethos encompassing the whole school.

 As outdoor education is a core aspect of their teaching, they were the perfect candidate to set up the first Miyawaki forest in Hong Kong.
 Students from grades 4-6 (9-12 years old) were involved not only in planting over 300 tree and shrub seedlings, but personally made name tags for every tree in the forest.
-They will also be involved in the continuing documentation and monitoring of how the forest grows, and get a chance to immerse in the space through its walkway and barefoot sensory path, observing what biodiversity the site attracts over time.
+They will also be involved in the continuing documentation and monitoring of how the forest grows, and will have the opportunity to immerse in the space through its walkway and barefoot sensory path, observing what biodiversity the site attracts over time.

 The school has also set up a timelapse camera that will be part of capturing its transformation.